424002667-hub/HATID-AGAD_SDG8_PROJECT/REPORTS/README.md

 * The SQL Server instance is running.
 * You have successfully executed the `Database_Script.sql` file.
 * The connection string in `App.config` matches your SQL Server instance name (e.g., `.\SQLEXPRESS` or `(localdb)\MSSQLLocalDB`).

+If you encounter Error MSB3030 when building the project, it means Visual Studio is trying to locate a missing database file.
+To fix this:

+Open the Solution Explorer in Visual Studio.

+Locate HatidDB.mdf (it may have a warning icon).

+Right-click the file and select Exclude from Project.

+Click Build > Rebuild Solution to resolve the error.